mweidner037/list-positions/README.md

 Fundamentally, a List's state is a map `Position -> value`.
 Some ways to store this state outside of a List:

-- A database table with columns `creatorID: string; timestamp: number; valueIndex: number; value: T`.
+- A database table with columns `creatorID: string; timestamp: uint; valueIndex: uint; value: T`.
-- More efficiently, a database table with columns `creatorID: string; timestamp: number; values: (T | null)[]`.
-That is, you represent all of a node's values in a single array, indexed by `valueIndex`.
+- More efficiently, a database table with columns `creatorID: string; timestamp: uint; values: (T | null)[]`.
+Here you represent all of a node's values in a single array, indexed by `valueIndex`.
 - A triple-layered map `creatorID -> (timestamp -> (valueIndex -> value))`.
-The methods `List.save()` and `List.load()` use this representation.
+The methods `List.save()` and `List.load()` use this representation. <!-- TODO: link, at least to ListSavedState type? -->

 Likewise, an Order's state is fundamentally an array of NodeDescs.
-Some ways to represent this state:
+Some ways to store this state:

-- A database table with columns `creatorID: string; timestamp: number; parentCreatorID: string, parentTimestamp: number, parentValueIndex: number`.
+- A database table with columns `creatorID: string; timestamp: uint; parentCreatorID: string, parentTimestamp: uint, parentValueIndex: uint`.
 - A double-layered map `creatorID -> (timestamp -> Position)`.
 The methods `Order.save()` and `Order.receiveSavedState` use this representation.

 Tips:

 - `valueIndex` is an array index assigned consecutively (0, 1, 2, ...).
-This lets you store all of a node's values in a single array, although note that it may have holes (from deleted values).
+This lets you store all of a node's values in a single array, although note that the array may have holes (from deleted values).
 - `timestamp` is a non-negative integer that increases over time, but it is **not** assigned consecutively - there may be gaps.
 - Each `creatorID` corresponds to a specific instance of Order: that instance's [replicaID](#TODO).
 So you can expect to see the same `creatorID`s repeated many times.
 In particular, a NodeDesc's `creatorID` is usually the same as its `parent.creatorID`.
 - You can improve over Position and NodeDesc's JSON encodings using [protobufs](https://www.npmjs.com/package/protobufjs) or similar.